Henan University of Chinese Medicine: Academics

 The university offers bachelor's degrees in medicine, management, engineering science, and arts with 14 specialties as Chinese medicine, herbology, pharmaceutical engineering, acupuncture and tuina, integrated Chinese-Western medicine, and public management.
 It also offers master's degrees in 21 specialties, including Chinese internal medicine, Chinese pediatrics, herbal prescriptions, herbology, acupuncture and Tuina are the key programs of Henan Province.

 The university faculty includes 15 doctoral tutors, 94 professors, 425 associate professors, 714 lecturers on campus, and 16 state-nominated and 10 province-nominated distinguished specialists.

 There are over 10,000 students including over 150 international students.

 Facilities

 A lecture hall at the university.

 Herbs and other plants in a specimen room at the university.

-It has 20 laboratories and three hospitals besides a central lab, a herbal plantation for quality control, a pharmaceutical factory, and specimen rooms.
-Institutions have been established in this university in the studies of Zhang Zhong-jing’s theories, AIDS, hepatic diseases, gerontology, splenic and gastric diseases, pediatrics, rheumatoid arthritis, and ophthalmology.
+It has 20 laboratories and three hospitals besides a central lab, an herbal plantation for quality control, a pharmaceutical factory, and specimen rooms.
+Institutions have been established in this university in the studies of Zhang Zhong-jing's theories, AIDS, hepatic diseases, gerontology, splenic and gastric diseases, pediatrics, rheumatoid arthritis, and ophthalmology.

 The library has a collection of over 500,000 volumes and over 2,000 periodicals from home and abroad.